 Other major reasons to serve this airport

-- Wonderful spot for windsurfing.
+- Wonderful spot for windsurfing, scuba diving and hiking.

 - Good performance of existing facilities (hotels, golf courses…).